We'll send you updates from the blog and monthly release notes.

 The Four Components of Data Integration

-Data migration refers to how the data has been transferred from one location, application, or system to the other.
-A simple example of data migration can be the shifting of on-premise applications and storage to the cloud.
+Data migration is the part of data strategy that refers to transferring data from one location, application, or system to another.
+A simple example of data migration is moving on-premise applications and data storage to cloud-based.

 The following are the three main data migration types: